robinpunn/blockchain-fantasy/README.md

     - In Version 2.0, the `Season` struct does not bear as much responsibility.
 It is only found in the `FantasyFactory` contract.
         - It only contains the address of the deployed `Fantasy` contract along with the `buyIn`
         - The `Season` struct is contained within a mapping which is accessed with the ``commissioner`` address and `seasonId`

+#### `Fantasy.sol`
+The factory pattern's benefit is highlighted by the `Fantasy.sol` contract.
+A user that wants to create a `Fantasy` contract will first interact with the `FantasyFactory.sol` contract.
+Interaction with `FantasyFactory` will lead to the creation of a `Fantasy` contract.
+This `Fantasy` contract will hold all of the state specfic to a single season.
+The user that deployed the `Fantasy` contract will become the commissioner of the contract.
+This is a major improvement from `Version 1.0` due to the fact that `Version 1.0` handle every season created in one main contract.
+The dynamic of having a single `Fantasy` contract is a security improvement considering funds are now tied to various individual contracts rather than being accumulated in one single contract.

 </details>